Indian Lake History

 The following except is from the ODNR Ohio State Parks Magazine – Spring/Summer 2000

-In its original form, Indian Lake was a conglomeration of shallow natural lakes and marshes covering ballroom-300x198640 acres in the northwest corner of Logan County.
+In its original form, Indian Lake was a conglomeration of shallow natural lakes and marshes covering 640 acres in the northwest corner of Logan County.
 A bulkhead was built on the Great Miami River inballroom the 1850s to enlarge and deepen the lake area to create a water supply for the new Miami Canal.
 The work was completed in 1860 and the resulting Lewistown Reservoir covered more than 6,000 acres with 29 miles of shoreline.
 At the turn of the century, railroads had come into vogue and the canals were abandoned for more efficient transportation.
 No longer needed for canal commerce, Lewistown Reservoir was designated by the Ohio General Assembly in 1898 as a public recreation area known by its historic name, Indian Lake.
 Indian Lake quickly became a popular resort area with its numerous islands and untamed shoreline touted as a secluded wilderness paradise offering supreme hunting, shooting and relaxation.

 In the early 1900s, Indian Lake became a leading destination to exercise the intellect as well as the body.
 The traveling Chautauqua Assemblies that swept the East and Midwest came to Indian Lake’s Orchard Island starting in 1910.
 These variety shows featured lectures and programs by a diverse roster of speakers and entertainers, including some famous and prominent figures such as the great orator William Jennings Bryant.
 Chautauqua drew such large crowds that a hotel and cottages were built on the island to accommodate out-of-town guests for the two-week gatherings in late July and early August.
 The village of Lakeview became a regularly scheduled stop in 1911 on the Toledo and Ohio Central Railroad, and the Ohio Electric Line provided service to the burgeoning lakeside community known as Russells Point.
 The rail lines provided easy access to rural Indian Lake park from Lima, Columbus, Dayton and neighboring communities.